yevheniia-shabalova/yevheniia-shabalova/README.md

 ## About Me:

-I have been working as a Front End developer since 2016.
+I have been working as a Frontend Developer since 2016.

 I am from Ukraine, currently living in Toronto, ON.

-Now I am working at SoftServe as Software Engineer.

 ## Technology stack: